yfyau/OpenSaml3-Sample/README.md

 Replace the configs in StaticConfig

-Build your own structure SAMLBuilder.buildResponse()
+Build your own structure in SAMLBuilder.buildResponse()

 Hope can help someone ~